rndme/nadafile/README.md

 ## Why
-I needed a safe way to store passwords and contacts on a thumb drive, without any software, autorun capability, OS lock-ins, etc.
+I needed a safe way to store some text on a thumb drive without any software, autorun capability, drivers, etc.

 ## Setup